The Berne Convention

 The Berne Convention requires member nations to offer the same protection to authors from other member countries that it provides to its own nationals.
 It also sets out a common framework of protection, and specifies minimum protection levels that are required.

-The Berne Convention states that all works shall be protected for at least 50 years after the author's death with the following exceptions
+The Berne Convention states that all works shall be protected for at least 50 years after the death of the author with the following exceptions

 - For photography the minimum term is 25 years from the year the photograph was created